austinnthompson/Enhanced-Stock-Return-Prediction-Using-Machine-Learning-and-LLM-Based-Feature-Extraction/README.md

 The system supports scenario analysis by adjusting features (e.g., high volume, positive sentiment) to estimate drift (mu) and volatility (sigma), followed by Monte Carlo simulations for 1-week price forecasts.
 Bootstrapping expands the dataset for robust training.
 Results include MAE/RMSE metrics, cross-validation scores, and visualizations of paths and distributions.

-Key improvements noted: Hyperparameter tuning, modular code organization, SQL storage for data, and conditional model updates.
-This approach bridges traditional finance with AI, enabling nuanced predictions beyond pure quantitative models.
+Overall, this approach bridges traditional finance with AI, enabling nuanced predictions beyond pure quantitative models.

+Finally, this methodoly could be applied beyond finance to any problem that requires sorting through large amounts of contextual data to extract modeling features.

 ## Project Overview